-During the cementing operations all these solids and cuttings will be carried up in the annulus mixing with the spacer and lead cement slurry.
-Depending on the amount of solids, this effect will produce increased friction and eventually completely plugging or packing off the annular space preventing any further flow, potentially leaving a long column of cement slurries under-displaced inside the casing.
+During the cementing operations, all these solids and cuttings will be carried up in the annulus mixing with the spacer and lead cement slurry.
+Depending on the number of solids, this effect will produce increased friction.
+Eventually, complete plugging or packing off the annular space will occur, preventing any further flow, potentially leaving a long column of cement slurries under-displaced inside the casing.

 o If pipe reciprocation is considered, centralizers must be allowed to move freely at least half joint.
 This will also limit any abrasive action on sensitive areas of the borehole